Nanigans quick info

 If you’d like to send any other server side event using a server side library, you can either enable the option “Send Events to Mobile Endpoint” in your Nanigans settings.
 However, this means that ALL server side events sent from your server side library will be sent to the mobile endpoint.

-If you are unsure which endpoint to send to, please contact Nanigans support!
+If you are unsure which endpoint to send to, contact Nanigans support!

 Supported Sources and Connection Modes

-The first step is to make sure Nanigans supports the source type and connection mode you’ve chosen to implement.
-You can learn more about what dictates the connection modes we support here.
+Before you start, make sure Nanigans supports the source type and connection mode you’ve chosen to implement.
+You can learn more about connection modes here.

 You can find your App ID in your Nanigans pixel; it’s the xxx part of the app_id=xxx parameter.